-Adler & Adler are New York trust lawyers knowledgeable about revocable trusts.
-They understand that estate planning is an important undertaking for your family.
+Robert Adler is a New York trust and estate lawyer knowledgeable about revocable trusts.
+He understands that estate planning is an important undertaking for your family.
 An important document to consider as part of an estate plan is the Revocable Trust.
 Sometimes revocable trusts are referred to as living trusts.

 Revocable trusts can be used to achieve a variety of goals, including avoiding probate and providing a mechanism to manage your property during your lifetime (which of course is especially important in the event you become incapacitated).

 Technically, probate usually refers only to the legal proceeding by which an instrument offered as a property owner's Last Will and Testament is found, in fact, to be that person's Will.

 Often, certain factors will suggest that a revocable trust not be used for certain of the property owner's assets.
 On the other hand, in many cases, it may be appropriate for at least some of an individual's assets to be held in a revocable trust.